gradle/gradle/subprojects/docs/src/docs/release/notes.md

 the new and official way to integrate with Sonar.
 Unlike the old Sonar plugin, the new Sonar Runner plugin is compatible with the latest Sonar versions (3.4 and above).
 To learn more, check out the [Sonar Runner Plugin](userguide/sonar_runner_plugin.html) chapter in the Gradle user guide, and the `sonarRunner` samples in the full Gradle distribution.

+### Support for Ivy dynamic resolve mode

+It is now possible to enable the equivalent of Ivy's _dynamic resolve_ mode when resolving dependencies.
+This is only supported for Ivy repositories.

+See the [user guide](userguide/dependency_management.html#ivy_dynamic_resolve_mode) for examples and further details.

 ## Deprecations